vibbits/training-material/topics/functional_analysis/tutorials/Enrichment_Analysis/tutorial.md

 This is why this type of analysis is called GSEA, Gene Set Enrichment Analysis.
 It assumes a whole-genome ranked list as input.

+#### GSEA
-It is most often done in R or via software that you install on your computer like  [GSEA](http://software.broadinstitute.org/gsea/).
+GSEA is most often done in R or via software that you install on your computer like  [GSEA](http://software.broadinstitute.org/gsea/) from the Broad Institute.

+GSEA is recommended when ranks are available for all or most of the genes in the genome (e.g. RNA-Seq data).
+It is not suitable when only a small portion of genes have ranks available (e.g. an experiment that identifies mutated cancer genes).

+#### g:Profiler
 If you only have scores for a subset of the genome you should analyze the data using [g:Profiler](https://biit.cs.ut.ee/gprofiler/)with the **Ordered query** option.

 ![gProfiler_Ranked](../../images/FungP_Ranked.png)

+Your list should now consist of gene IDS ordered according to decreasing importance (in this case increasing corrected p-value for differential expression).

+g:Profiler performs enrichment analysis with increasingly larger numbers of genes starting from the top of the list.
+This procedure identifies functional annotations that associate to the most dramatic changes, as well as broader terms that characterise the gene set as a whole.

+> ##### {% icon hands_on %} Exercise 2 g:Profiler
+> Repeat the enrichment analysis with the ranked gene list {: .hands_on)

 ### Resources of functional annotation
 Functional annotations can be very diverse: molecular functions, pathways (genes that work together to carry out a biological process), interactions, gene regulation, involvement in disease...